Skip to content

 8 min read

 An oddsmatcher is only as trustworthy as the feed beneath it.
-A wrong pair, a stale price, or an opportunity that cannot actually be placed teaches users — fast — to stop trusting your numbers.
+A wrong pair, a stale price, or an opportunity that cannot actually be placed quickly teaches users to stop trusting your numbers.

 This checklist is specific to matched betting.
-The generic provider criteria — coverage, freshness, delivery, reliability, support — all apply here too, and are covered in how to choose an odds-data provider; below are the eight things that bite hardest for a matched feed specifically.
-Work through them against any feed you are evaluating; the order is roughly how badly each one bites if you get it wrong.
+The generic provider criteria (coverage, update time, delivery, reliability, support) apply here too and are covered in how to choose an odds-data provider.
+Below are the eight checks particular to a matched feed, ordered by how badly each bites if you get it wrong.

 1. Is it matched, or just raw prices?

 The first and biggest question.
-A matched feed returns each opportunity as a back/exchange-lay pair, rated, with qualifying figures.
+A matched feed returns each opportunity as a back/exchange-lay pair, rated.
 A raw feed returns prices and expects you to build the matching engine.

-Treat its presence as table stakes, and confirm it is genuinely included rather than a future promise.
+Treat its presence as table stakes, and confirm it is genuinely there rather than a future promise.

 3. Are the rows gated for actionability?

 A rated pair is useless if the exchange has no liquidity or the price has aged out.
-The feed should gate on liquidity and freshness so the opportunities you render can actually be placed.
+The feed should gate on liquidity and update time so the opportunities you render can actually be placed.

 Ungated rows are the fastest way to lose user trust: the first time someone tries to lay an opportunity and the money is not there, your credibility takes the hit, not the feed's.